 Dealing with payments made in multiple currencies can make performing accounting tasks much more difficult.

 The rise of digital has meant that even small businesses can have customers in any part of the world.
 Although this brings a lot of opportunity for success, it does mean that you may be faced with challenges that you wouldn't normally encounter.
 One of these is having to deal with a range of currencies.
-Although you probably work in pounds if you are based in the UK, you may be trading with people in other parts of Europe, the US or elsewhere who operate in different currencies.
+Although you probably work in dollars if you are based in the US, you may be trading with people in Europe, the UK or elsewhere who operate in different currencies.

 This can cause problems when it comes to settling invoices and making sure you are being paid the right amount.
 You also need to ensure that no party is being charged more than necessary or losing out through poor exchange rates.
 For example, you may be invoicing someone in the US for £400, which you work out to be $425.
 However, by the time they come to pay the amount, the rates have changed and your client only pays $410 across.
 This can make a significant difference if you are using multiple currencies for a significant amount of your revenue.